-- How many children would you like to have? - When would you like to have children? - What would you do if you had an unexpected pregnancy before you planned to have children? - What would you do if you learned you were unable to have children (adoption?
-Church-approved fertility treatment?) - Have you researched and considered the method and benefits of natural family planning (no harm done, increased communication, radically reduced divorce rate)? - What are your expectations for the roles of a father and a mother? - Who do you anticipate will care for you child during their infancy and early childhood (you, your spouse, a daycare provider, a grandparent)? - How do you plan to handle discipline?
-Who will discipline (you, spouse, both)?
-Will you tend to be more strict or more laid back?
-Do you believe in spankings, time-outs, taking away privileges, something else? - As a parent, what would you want to do differently from your family of origin? - How important is it to you that your children be raised near your extended family? - What values do you hope to teach your children? - How do you intend to pass on your faith?
+- Discuss if and when you would like to have children. - How many children would you like to have? - What would you do if you had an unexpected pregnancy before you planned to have children? - What would you do if you learned you were unable to have children (e.g. Adoption?
+Fertility treatments?) - What are your expectations for the roles of a Father and a Mother? - Who do you anticipate or expect will care for your child during their infancy and early childhood (You?
+Your partner?
+A daycare provider?
+Grandparents?) - How would you prefer to handle discipline? (e.g. Do you believe in time-outs, taking away privileges, etc.) - As a parent, what would you want to do differently than your family of origin? - How important is it to you that your children are reared near your extended family? - Do you believe children should be reared with some religious or spiritual foundation? - What values do you hope to teach your children?